saivimenthanvl-ai/Automated-Medical-Diagnosis-Personalized-Treatment-Optimization/README.md

 clinician alignment
 explainability

-System Architecture Statement:
 The proposed system follows a layered healthcare AI architecture in which multimodal patient data are transformed into sequential patient state representations and modeled through a Markov Decision Process.
 Classical reinforcement learning methods such as SARSA and Q-learning serve as interpretable baselines, Monte Carlo methods support return-based policy evaluation, and Deep Reinforcement Learning handles high-dimensional diagnosis and treatment state spaces.
 Inverse Reinforcement Learning is integrated to infer clinician-aligned reward structures from expert behavior, while Multi-Agent Reinforcement Learning extends the framework to collaborative care settings such as ICU coordination, hospital resource allocation, and robotic assistance.
 A safety-aware clinical decision engine combines these components to produce explainable and risk-constrained recommendations for automated medical diagnosis and personalized treatment optimization.

-The most defensible version of your architecture is this:

 Diagnosis perception handled by deep feature extraction Sequential diagnosis and treatment decisions handled by RL Reward alignment improved with IRL